 My ability to excel in problem-solving stems from a combination of factors, including strong critical thinking skills, attention to detail, and a strategic approach to problem-solving.
 I possess the ability to break down complex problems into manageable components, allowing me to systematically evaluate each aspect and develop comprehensive solutions.

 I perform exceptionally well in problem-solving, consistently exceeding expectations and delivering high-quality outcomes.
-My approach is characterized by thorough research, creative thinking, and a willingness to explore unconventional solutions.
+My approach is characterised by thorough research, creative thinking, and a willingness to explore unconventional solutions.

 While problem-solving can be challenging, particularly when dealing with complex issues or tight deadlines, I thrive in such environments.
 I view challenges as opportunities for growth and innovation, embracing each problem as a chance to learn and improve.